joej164/DevOps-Getting-Started/README.md

 ## Do I need to learn to become a programmer?
-Yes and No.  The more you learn, the more useful you'll be.
-But unless you find you're really passionate about what programming, you don't really need to.
+Yes and No.  The more you learn, the more useful you'll be in the long run, but you're talking years of learning and studying to get good at it.
+Unless you find you're really passionate about what programming, you don't really need to.
 You mostly need to know how to talk to the programmers and how to let them know what is needed.

 ## Where do I start?